Southeast Asia Explorer

 Who is this program for?

 This program is for anyone looking to volunteer and backpack through Southeast Asia’s most sought-after destinations.
 There is no prior experience required although the minimum age is 18 and you must also have your doctor sign our medical form confirming you are medically fit to participate.
+A reasonable level of fitness is required to participate, and if you plan to take part in any open-water based activities eg snorkelling and swimming from boats, you must be able to swim 200m.

 Where will I be staying?

 You will stay in a variety of diverse accommodations throughout your trip including local hotels, hostels and volunteer guesthouses.
 Most accommodations will be dorm style with shared bathrooms.
+At the elephant sanctuary, you will be staying in a traditional thai-style hut.

 What is the food like?

 Three meals a day are included, and these will be a mixture of local and western cuisine.
 Meals whilst at the volunteering projects are cooked for you, then whilst we are travelling we will either buy food to cook at our accommodation or visit local restaurants and cafes.
-Vegan and vegetarian diets can eb catered for, please check with us regarding further dietary requirements and/or allergies.
+Vegan and vegetarian diets can be catered for, please check with us regarding further dietary requirements and/or allergies.

 Who will be supervising me?